 Can all dogs have strawberries?

 Too much of anything is never good for a dog.
-Strawberries are full of goodness, but they also contain naturally occurring sugars.
-Too many strawberries are likely to upset your dog's stomach.
-A small handful a few times a week will help keep them healthy without disrupting their doggy digestive systems.
-If your lucky enough to have a strawberry garden, limit your dog's access.
+Strawberries are full of goodness, but they also contain a high sugar content.
+Too many strawberries are likely to give your dog an upset stomach.
+Feeding your dog a small handful of strawberries a few times a week will give them a treat with an added health boost, without disrupting their doggy digestive systems.
+If you're lucky enough to have a strawberry garden, limit your dog's access (especially if you use pesticides or herbicides)!
 These natural scavengers have little impulse control!

 Avoid canned and processed strawberries.
 These are really high in processed sugars.
 The same goes for strawberry sweets and other artificial strawberry flavourings.
-They're full of excess sugar, syrup, and preservatives.
-Your dog isn't used to digesting this kind of stiff.
+They're full of excess sugar, syrup, preservatives, sometimes even xylitol, all of which can be toxic to dogs.
+Your dog isn't used to digesting this kind of stuff.
 If they eat too much, they'll probably need a trip to the vet.

 Are some dogs allergic to strawberries?

 Like their humans, dogs can be allergic to pretty much anything.
 If your pooch has never eaten a strawberry before, start slow.
 Feed them one or two, then wait 10-15 minutes.
-If you notice any swelling, or if your dog starts coughing or sneezing, then they're probably allergic.
+If you notice any swelling, or if your dog starts coughing or sneezing, then they could be having an allergic reaction.
 Other symptoms include difficulty breathing, hives, vomiting, and diarrhoea.

 Preparing the strawberries for your dog